-[NEW] After 1 January 2019 for December reporters and 1 July 2019 for June reporters, accounting for income has to comply with AASB 15 Revenue from Contracts with Customers, AASB 1058 Income of Not-for-Profit Entities and AASB 1004 Contributions (2019:118 Revenue), except for income that arises from sources covered by other standards (e.g. lease income - AASB 16 Leases (2019:AASB117), dividends from equity accounted investments - AASB 128).
+Accounting for income has to comply with AASB 15 Revenue from Contracts with Customers, AASB 1058 Income of Not-for-Profit Entities and AASB 1004 Contributions, except for income that arises from sources covered by other standards (e.g. lease income - AASB 16 Leases, dividends from equity accounted investments - AASB 128).